Cogoport/cogo-debug/README.md

 # cogo-debug
-Simple, Easy to use, Pure javascript, no configuration and small in size logger and debugger.
+Simple, Easy to use, Pure javascript, no configuration and small in size logger and debugger can be easily used for conditional production logging.

 ## Installation